NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/dps/api/submission/metadata/index.md

 **Guidelines for Use:**

+Every package MUST have a title.

-- Some resources already have predefined titles, such as books, journals, articles, painted works, artistic photographs, etc. When a title is missing, the recommended practice is to assign the resource a “meaningful” title.
-By meaningful, means a title that facilitates recognition and identification of the resource—essentially, a name that makes sense to the submitter.
+Some resources already have predefined titles, such as books, journals, articles, painted works, artistic photographs, etc.
+When a title is missing, the recommended practice is to assign the resource a “meaningful” title.
+By meaningful, means a title that facilitates recognition and identification of the resource, essentially, a name that makes sense to the submitter.

-- Language code should be specified.
+Language code should be specified.
 [ISO 639-3](https://www.iso.org/obp/ui/#iso:std:iso:639:-3:ed-1:v1:en) is used as the standard for indicating language when the `lang` attribute is applied.

 **Examples:**
 ```json